WojciechBlachaDev/SickGmodConnection/README.md

 Sending is setted to write all avaible data points so please enable all datasets in the gateway configuration.
 Reading is setted to read only Data set 1 ( 50 configurable bytes ).

+The communication is in the two topics:

+1.Gmod/Write_data - this topic allows you to write data to GMOD.
+To use it you must from sick_gmod_communication.msg import gmod_in.
+2.Gmod/Data_readed - this topic shares readed data from GMOD.
+For using it you must from sick_gmod_communication.msg import gmod_out.

+All the Data sets and bits are the same as in the gateway.

 **REQUIREMENTS**
 1. pyModbusTCP (https://pypi.org/project/pyModbusTCP/#description)
 2. rospy (http://wiki.ros.org/rospy)